Partnership and LLC contributions

 Partnership contribution plans

 A partnership, without establishing a PAC or triggering any reporting responsibility, may set up an internal plan to facilitate voluntary contributions from individual partners, or from the partnership as a whole, to candidates and political committees.
 In several advisory opinions (AOs), the Commission has said that the incidental expenses incurred to administer such plans and to keep records on contributions are not considered contributions or expenditures.
 Therefore, such incidental expenses do not count toward contribution limits and do not cause the firm to become a political committee under the Act.
 None of the plans involve the partnership's soliciting contributions on behalf of specific candidates.
-See AOs 1984-18, 1981-50 and 1980-72.
+Refer to AOs 1984-18, 1981-50 and 1980-72.

 Legal and accounting services